xy7313/xy7313.github.io/_posts/2017-08-08-ReactCourse.md

 Udemy course

-1. why redux
+### 1. why redux

-  - application state, store all components' state, children components get these states by this.props. children components can also have its state
+1. application state, store all components' state, children components get these states by this.props. children components can also have its state
-  - state container, store application states.
+2. state container, store application states.
-  - setup:
+3. setup:
+4. workflow:

-  - workflow: store(create and maintain states)-->provider(passing down store as props)-->actions(fire actions to update states)-->middleware(useful, create a kind of chain of action when the action reaches the user which evaluates what to do with the action)-->reducers(update the data in the store which then updates the app)-->store(so on in a cycle)
+   store(create and maintain states)-->

+   provider(passing down store as props)-->

+   actions(fire actions to update states)-->

+   middleware(optional, useful when create a kind of chain of action when the action reaches the user which evaluates what to do with the action)-->

+   reducers(update the data in the store which then updates the app)-->

+   store(so on in a cycle)
-  - middleware: hook function
+5. middleware: hook function

- 2. setup
+ ### 2. setup

-  - install express, webpack, babel
+1. install express, webpack, babel

   ```
   npm init
   npm i --save express